-Serbia exclusive: Privatization of Power utility company, scenarios and benefits, the analysis19.
-January 2015. / News Serbia Energy
+Serbia exclusive: Privatization of Power utility company, scenarios and benefits, the analysis, News Serbia Energy

 Possible privatization of Serbia Power Utility Company EPS would provide short-term “lank” financial benefit for the budget, while at the same time would bring great risks.
 The risks are – the risk of a gradual EPS transition in the majority ownership of foreign partner and the possibility of a substantial increase in the electricity price.
 Serbia Energy business consultants for energy and mining sector are confident that partial privatization, like in case of Montenegro EPCG Power utility and TSO co, could be savior for state budget.
 Partial privatization could inject significant assets into state budget but also in the company itself.
 Investment in cash or equipment, or even constructon of new power generation facility could be bring Serbia huge benefits.